ooibhadode/FreeTO/README.md

 # FreeTO

- **FreeTO** which stands for Freeform Topology Optimization (3D topology optimization through a structured mesh with smooth boundaries) is an open-source Matlab code for initializing, optimizing, post-processing free-form 3D topology optimization problems.
+ **FreeTO** stands for Freeform Topology Optimization (3D topology optimization through a structured mesh with smooth boundaries) and is an open-source Matlab code for initializing, optimizing, and post-processing free-form 3D topology optimization problems.

 <img src="STLs/hand_TO.gif" width = "500" alt="">